 Garrett’s sentence was first revoked in December last year when it emerged that he was awaiting trial for an unrelated offence.
 Those charges have since been dismissed.

 In the meantime, the member of the public complained to the Attorney General’s office and, while reviewing the case, officials found that Garrett had been sentenced as an adult.

 Sentencing guidelines state that a defendant must be sentenced on the basis of how old they were when they were convicted.

-At Tuesday’s hearing at Lewes Crown Court, Judge Mooney said he “apologised profusely” for his mistake, and took some time drafting a new sentence, with input both from counsel for the CPS and Garrett, Piers Reed and Sarah Taite.
+At at Lewes Crown Court on Tuesday (28 January), Judge Mooney said that he “apologised profusely” for his mistake and he took some time drafting a new sentence, with input both from counsel for the Crown Prosecution Service (CPS) Piers Reed and Sarah Taite for Garrett.

 He added: “This is triple jeopardy – this is in effect the second time the sentence has been reviewed and the third time he has faced the loss of liberty.